 Cardiovascular diseases claim more lives each year than all forms of cancer and chronic lower respiratory disease combined, according to the American Heart Association.
 With heart disease on the rise, Texas Health is committed to providing quality heart attack care in the communities we serve.
 This means meeting stringent standards and following strict guidelines established by organizations like the American Heart Association and The Joint Commission in order to improve quality of care and outcomes in heart attack patients.
 It also means effective and constant communication in the field with first responders to achieve accurate heart attack diagnoses and being prepared for patients even before they enter through our hospital doors.

 We are honored that Texas Health Fort Worth was the first hospital in the nation to receive Primary Heart Attack Center certification from The Joint Commission in 2019, with several Texas Health hospitals and a joint venture following with their certifications.
+Texas Health Dallas and Texas Health Fort Worth have also received a “high performing” rating for heart attack care by U.S. News & World Report (2022-2023).

 Key characteristics of the Primary Heart Attack Center Program include: